-TV BROADCASTING
+TV broadcasting

-TV broadcasting income represents turnover generated from all UK and overseas media contracts, including contracts negotiated on behalf of participating clubs by the Premier League and UEFA.
+TV broadcasting income represents revenue generated from all UK and overseas media contracts, including contracts negotiated on behalf of participating clubs by the Premier League and UEFA.

-Turnover from the Premier League in respect of TV broadcasting for each football season is recognised in the corresponding financial year.
-The fixed element of turnover received from the Premier League is recognised as home games are played in the season.
+Revenue from the Premier League in respect of TV broadcasting for each football season is recognised in the corresponding financial year.
+The fixed element of revenue received from the Premier League is recognised as home games are played in the season.
 Facility fees for live coverage, near live coverage and highlights are earned for home and away matches and recognised following the completion of each match.

 UEFA distributions from participation in the UEFA Champions League include market pool payments recognised over the matches played and fixed amounts for participation in individual matches recognised when matches are played.
-Distributions relating to team performance are recognised only when the outcome is certain.
+Distributions relating to team performance represent variable consideration and are recognised using the most likely amount method based on management's estimate of where the men's first team will finish at the end of the season.